Common Causes of Car Accidents in Los Angeles

 - Vehicle Fault

 The rise of mobile technology has made distracted driving one of the greatest road dangers – and one of the leading causes of car accidents.
-It is a wide term, covering texting behind the wheel, checking emails, watching videos, eating and drinking, tinkering with your GPS, or anything else which diverts your attention from the road.
+It is a wide term, covering texting behind the wheel, checking emails, watching videos, eating and drinking, tinkering with your GPS, or anything else that diverts your attention from the road.

+Speeding is a form of reckless driving.
 It should come as no surprise that speeding is one of the chief causes of car accidents in and around Los Angeles.
 Everyone is in a hurry in LA, and it is a seemingly-accepted myth that driving above the speed limit is okay.
 But speed limits are in place for a reason.
 At higher speeds it is harder for drivers to react, while stopping distances are also greatly increased.
 Higher speeds not only mean it is more likely a crash will occur, but also make any accident more likely to result in an injury, due to the increased force of a collision when cars are traveling faster.
 The National Highway Traffic Safety Administration (NHTSA) says that 27% of all crash deaths in 2016 were caused by speeding.

-A high volume of traffic alone does not cause car crashes, but it creates more difficult driving conditions and, in turn, a greater chance of a crash occurring.
+A high volume of traffic alone does not cause auto accidents, but it creates more difficult driving conditions and, in turn, a greater chance of a crash occurring.
 Los Angeles is known as a sun-drenched paradise, the home of Hollywood, and…one of the most congested cities in the world.
 With a high population, not to mention the busy tourist spots, and a host of successful crowd-drawing sports teams in the Rams, Dodgers, Lakers, Clippers, Galaxy, Chargers and Kings, the roads are often heavily congested – and not just at peak times.
 It stands to reason that more traffic means there is a greater chance of being involved in a road crash with another driver.

-Driving while intoxicated can refer to getting behind the wheel while under the influence of alcohol, as well as driving while on drugs.
+Drunk driving can refer to getting behind the wheel while under the influence of alcohol, as well as driving while on drugs.
 This can include legal and illegal drugs, depending on the effect they have on the body.
-Alcohol and drugs can have a huge impact on reaction time, judgement, coordination and motor skills.
+Alcohol and drugs can have a huge impact on reaction time, judgement, coordination, and motor skills.
 It is not difficult to see why driving while intoxicated is one of the most common causes of road accidents.
 Car accident statistics show that 15% of all drivers killed in California crashes in 2016 tested positive for a form of drug, while there were more than 1,000 alcohol-related crash deaths.
 These figures follow the national trend, with an estimated 32% of fatal crashes across the U.S. involving a driver or pedestrian who is intoxicated, according to NHTSA.

-Los Angeles is not known for poor weather conditions.
+Los Angeles is not known for poor weather road conditions.
 However, when the city is hit by rain, ice, sleet or fog, car accidents due to weather conditions become very common.
 Adverse weather can create slippery road surfaces and poor visibility, making it much harder for a driver to control their car.
 There is a particular danger of car accidents caused by weather occurring in Southern California, where drivers are not used to dealing with weather variations and do not know how to adjust their driving style accordingly.

 It seems that more drivers than ever are running red lights.
 On almost any trip, you will see cars zipping through an intersection when a light has already changed.
 According to data released by the Insurance Institute for Highway Safety (IIHS), accidents caused by running red lights were responsible for 811 fatalities in 2016, and 137,000 injuries in 2015.
 Whether it is done accidentally due to the driver being distracted, or deliberately to reach a destination faster, drivers running red lights is a significant danger and a common cause of car accidents in Los Angeles.